esphome-econet/esphome-econet.github.io/index.markdown

 ---
 To install ESPHome-econet on your device, [visit our installation page](/install).

-if you'd like help with your setup or to discuss potential improvements to ESPHome-econet, come join us on [our Discord](https://discord.gg/gytTnekGSz).
+If you'd like help with your setup or to discuss potential improvements to ESPHome-econet, come join us on [our Discord](https://discord.gg/gytTnekGSz).